 Especially when she was a younger one-year-old, we were still traveling with a fair amount of “gear”.
 We had to bring bottles and bottle parts, formula, lots of diapers, lots of extra clothes, car seat, stroller, baby carrier, toys, her “sound machine” (trust me, that was essential), and we had to ensure we had a safe crib or pack and play everywhere we went for her to sleep in.
 She also only took bottles that were at least partially warm until a certain age, so we had to be able to access some warm water to warm the bottle in at feeding times.
-I’m sure if we had more kids they would have to get used to drinking their bottles ice cold!
+I’m sure if we had more kids they would have to get used to drinking their bottles at room temperature much earlier.

 Despite the extra gear, traveling with her at one was fun.
 She was old enough to be very engaged in everywhere we went.
 She also was young enough she went to bed pretty early at night and took a couple decent naps during the day.
 This meant either breaks in the day at hotels, or we just keep going and she napped in the stroller.
 This was also an age where a hotel suite with two rooms was very helpful, so we didn’t have to tiptoe around for half the day.
 The downside to travel at this age was that she was still pretty “routine oriented”, so sometimes getting her down at night in a hotel room was very hard.
 She would not get as much sleep as she should, so would get pretty cranky by the second or third day of a trip from exhaustion.